eclipse/eclipse-collections-kata/docs/pet-kata/slides.md

 @Test
 public void streamsToECRefactor3()
 {
-  // Hint: The result of groupingBy/counting can almost always be replaced by a Bag.
+  // Hint: The result of groupingBy/counting can almost always be replaced by a Bag
-  // Hint: Look for the API on Bag that might return the top 3 pet types.
-  MutableList<ObjectIntPair<PetType>> favorites = this.people
+  // Hint: Look for the API on Bag that might return the top 3 pet types MutableList<ObjectIntPair<PetType>> favorites = this.people
-    .asLazy()
     .flatCollect(Person::getPets)
     .countBy(Pet::getType)
     .topOccurrences(3);